joncassidy/wordle/README.md

 ## Method

-It's better than random, but not the most optimal.
+It's much better than random, but not fully optimal.
 The method of guessing is:

  - Guess an initial word (happens to be an answer from a while ago I generally use)
  - Check the result, and remove all non-matching words from the remaining possible words list